A user pointed this out, and I realized I’m getting the same thing: When I try to do anything in Core that loads the bundle, I get this:

 Switching to various versions of core and

-dev from the past two weeks (then rerunning
+past two weeks (then rerunning

-dev up) doesn’t seem to solve the issue.
+dev up) doesn’t seem to

 Manually clobbering and regenerating the shadowenv doesn’t solve the issue, nor does restarting my shell.